Wake Forest Chapter 11 Bankruptcy Attorneys

 When a company files for Chapter 11, creditors are temporarily prevented from taking any action against the company to recover the debts they’re owed.
 The business is then allowed time to come up with a reorganization plan.
 This plan is essentially an agreement between the company its creditors that outlines how the organization plans on paying down its debt.

 Who Is Eligible to File Chapter 11 Bankruptcy?

 Chapter 11 bankruptcy has evolved over the years.
 It was used primarily by large corporations and businesses.
 However, even small businesses can now use Chapter 11 to keep their doors open and reorganize their financial interests.

-While Chapter 11 bankruptcy is typically utilized by businesses, there may be instances where an individual can also file for Chapter 11.
-Chapter 11 can be an option when Chapter 7 and Chapter 13 are not appropriate methods for tackling an individual’s debt.
+While businesses typically utilize Chapter 11 bankruptcy, there may be instances where an individual can also file for Chapter 11.
+Chapter 11 can be an option when Chapter 7 bankruptcy and Chapter 13 bankruptcy are not appropriate methods for tackling an individual’s debt.

 What to Expect When Filing for Chapter 11 Bankruptcy

 Chapter 11 gives individuals or businesses time to formulate an organizational plan that addresses how their debt will be paid.
 When filing, the individual or organization is generally given up to four months to come up with a plan.
 This time frame can be extended in some situations.
 An extension may give the filing party up to 18 months to craft a reorganization plan.
 Most plans will include an outline for downsizing or ways to reduce expenses that can free up assets or capital.